michaelsauter/crane/README.md

 ## Overview
 Crane is a Docker orchestration tool similar to Docker Compose with extra features.
-It works by reading in some configuration (JSON or YAML) which describes how to obtain images and how to run containers.
+It works by reading in some configuration (JSON or YAML) which describes how to to run containers.
 Crane is ideally suited for setting up a development environment or continuous integration.

 There's a free version for Linux and a pro version for macOS which offers **ultra-fast bind-mounts via Unison**!